GWD1/ProxProx/guidelines.md

-1. Before you begin to declare your class you will need to insert a JavaDoc comment which includes at least an author tag that contains your username as well as a version tag which will always contain 1.0 unless you are specifcally advised to change this number.
+1. Before you begin to declare your class you will need to insert a JavaDoc comment which includes at least an author tag that contains your username as well as a version tag which will always contain 1.0 unless you are specifically advised to change this number.
 Whenever you make major changes to a class that was not created by you make sure to add your name to the authors list.
 2. Notice the blank line right after the opening brace of the class and just before its closing brace.
 3. If your class has got nested enumerations or similar you should put them at the top of the file